Waterford Viking Triangle: French Church

-Another much on Bailey's New St./Greyfriars is the French Church (Greyfriars Abbey), a Friary dating from the 13th century.
+Another monument, on Bailey's New St./Greyfriars, is the French Church (Greyfriars Abbey), a friary dating from the 13th century.

-Other
+Other sites

 A replica Viking longship is exhibited beside Reginald's Tower.
 This vessel is 12 m in length.
 It was built by a local shipwright and sailed locally before going to its present exhibition space on Parade Quay.
 Cathedral Square is the site of Christchurch Cathedral; nearby is the Theatre Royal and other historical landmarks.
 The Mall (close to Waterford Crystal) is the building where Thomas Francis Meagher held meetings and which first saw the Irish Tricolour flag in 1848.